 By tracking your customers' behaviour, you can identify any potential problems and address them quickly.
 The sooner you catch a problem, the easier it is to fix.
 You need to be able to see how they move from one stage to the next and identify any areas where they might need more help, encouragement, or motivation.

 It's important to nurture customers at every stage of their journey if you want to turn them into lifelong fans of your business.
 And if you use a high-level tool like Survicate, this will become less of a duty and more of a pleasure.
-If you’re not, sign up for a free trial today and start improving your B2B customer lifecycle!
+If you’re not, sign up for Survicate's 10-day free trial and start improving your B2B customer lifecycle!